 Full text can be read here: LATTER DAY SAINTS’ MESSENGER AND ADVOCATE, Volume I. No. 1.
 KIRTLAND, OHIO, OCTOBER, 1834, p.
 157-158

-Adding insult to injury, Raish proceeds to discredit Oliver (in case you find the parts he left out and believe him):
+If that wasn’t bad enough, Raish proceeds to discredit Oliver (in case you find the parts he left out and believe Cowdery):

 Raish also failed to include the account of Joseph’s mother, who identified the hill as “Cumorah:”